-"The implied conditions as to fitness for a particular purpose may be excluded by express agreement, that the tendency of the courts is against such exclusion, and clauses purporting to exclude the implied warranty are narrowly construed."
+"The implied conditions as to fitness for a particular purpose may be excluded by express agreement, but the tendency of the courts is against such exclusion, and clauses purporting to exclude the implied warranty are narrowly construed."

-On the fact I find that the car was found not to be road-worthy from the very moment of its receipt by the plaintiff.
-This, in my view, is a fundamental breach, a breach which goes to the very root of the contract and, therefore, entitles the plaintiff to repudiate it and demand restitution of his purchase-price.
+On the facts I find that the car was found not to be road-worthy from the very moment of its receipt by the plaintiff.
+This, in my view, is a fundamental